jossai87/bedrock-agents-streamlit/README.md

 ![Lambda resource policy create](Streamlit_App/images/lambda_resource_policy_create.png)

-- Here is an example of the resource policy:
-(be sure to use the correct Bedrock agent Source ARN for your Lambda resource policy):
+- Here is an example of the resource policy.
+(At this part of the setup, we will not have a Bedrock agent Source ARN, so enter in a dummy value.
+We will include the ARN once it’s generated in step 6 after creating the Bedrock Agent alias):

 ![Lambda resource policy](Streamlit_App/images/lambda_resource_policy.png)